The Most Secure Practice When Creating Passwords: Module 3

-Everybody knows that having a strong password is a good step forward to protecting your personal and business information.
+Everybody knows that having a strong password is a good step forward in protecting your personal and business information.

-In this article, we have combined some useful tips to help you create a strong and unique password and secure your account.
+In this article, we’ve combined some useful tips to help you create a strong and unique password and secure your account.
 So, consider this as a quick guide on how to defend yourself from intruders and imposters.

 Today, many security experts suggest making passwords of at least 12 characters long.
 However, one containing 8 characters is also an excellent start.
 Another method is to have five or more random words in a chain for added security.
 Include upper case letter(s), numbers, and symbols.